iptv-org/database/CONTRIBUTING.md

 3. Make the necessary changes and save the file.
 4. Make a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) with all changes.
 This can also be done via [GitHub Desktop](https://desktop.github.com/).

+**IMPORTANT:** Since different programs process CSV files differently before publishing an edited file, please make sure that:

+- no extra columns (commas) were added to the file
+- only [CRLF](https://developer.mozilla.org/en-US/docs/Glossary/CRLF) is used to indicate the end of a line
+- no empty lines at the end of the file

 ## Data Scheme

 - [channels](#channels)